nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### Handling Duplicates
 For duplicate persons, instead of checking whether they had the same `Name`, we decided to check if they had the same `Email`, since students can have the same name but their emails are always different.
 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The class is design in such a way where no two person can have the same email.
+:information_source: **Note:** CoDoc is design in such a way where no two person can have the same email.
 </div>

 ##### Skills Attribute